Dilane05/multi-faker/README.md

     composer require cupidontech/multi-faker

+If you encounter an error during package installation, just type this command:

+    composer require cupidontech/multi-faker --ignore-platform-reqs

 ## Add Provider

 Add the provider to your `config/app` into `provider` section if using lower version of laravel,